yellowmessenger/documentation/docs/platform_concepts/appConfiguration/freshteam.md

 sidebar_label : Freshteam
 ---

 Yellow.ai Integration with Freshteam enables you to seamlessly access Freshteam services.
 Any customer who has an account in Freshteam will be able to connect it with yellow.ai.
-Using this integration one can fetch employee info, create and manage time off requests, retrieve job posting information from Freshteam.
+Using this integration one can fetch employee info, create and manage time off requests, and retrieve  job posting information from Freshteam.

 ## 1. Use cases
 Following are the use-cases which are currently accommodated in the Integration: